jxtse/auto-paper-harvester/README.md

 fetched per publisher.
 Missing credentials or API keys are reported and the associated publishers are skipped instead of aborting the session.

 After the downloads finish, the CLI reports how many PDFs succeeded per publisher together with the corresponding success rate.
+Whenever a publisher API or Crossref/OpenAlex cannot serve a PDF, the downloader attempts an Unpaywall open-access fallback when `UNPAYWALL_EMAIL` is configured.
 ## Supplementary materials

 After a PDF finishes downloading, the tool fetches the DOI landing page, looks for